 Organizations can submit more than one application if they have multiple projects related to the RFP.
 However, if you do so, you would be competing against yourself.
 Since the number of awards is limited, we encourage you to prioritize your ideas so you are proposing the project most likely to succeed.
 For some RFPs, MeHAF will only allow one application per organization.
 Please review the FAQs for the specific RFP you are submitting a grant application for.

 MeHAF funding is not intended to supplant other funding or to fill budget deficits.

-In general, MeHAF funding does not pay for direct care services or to offset costs of providing individual services.
+In general, MeHAF funding does not pay for direct health care services or to offset costs of providing individual services.
 Grants are intended to help grantees transform care and services in ways that are more efficient, coordinated, and cost-effective so communities can benefit for many years.
 Occasionally, a MeHAF grant program includes an opportunity to pilot new direct health care service delivery methods.
 For details on the use of grant funds for a specific grant round, please refer to the RFP or contact the program officer.

 There is no minimum number for most MeHAF RFPs.
 Applicants are encouraged to develop projects that have the potential to be cost effective and demonstrate some economies of scale or low per-consumer costs.
 Most importantly, we encourage you to design your proposal for the populations you serve who will benefit most by the initiative and to propose a reasonable number to be served or reached, given community resources and geographic location.